Passenger Road Vehicle Event Data Recorders (EDR): What Are They and How Do They Benefit Motor Vehicle Claims?

 The History of Event Data Recorders

-If you have ever watched one of the many documentaries on the topic of air crash investigations, you will appreciate that the first components an investigator wants to locate at the crash scene are the flight data recorder and cockpit voice recorder, but have you ever considered why?
+Suppose you have watched one of the many documentaries on air crash investigations.
+In that case, you will appreciate that the first components an investigator wants to locate at the crash scene are the flight data recorder and cockpit voice recorder, but have you ever considered why?
 Imagine you are the lead investigator and upon arrival at the crash scene, you are presented with wreckage strewn over large distances of many kilometers.
 The wreckage debris field pieces range in size from whole panel sections to small brackets, broken switch panels, and luggage.
 How are you going to put all these pieces together to understand what happened, why it happened, and how it happened?
 For an air crash, the flight data recorder and cockpit voice recorder may contain the vital data elements which will help you to piece the entire investigation together.
 Conversely, a car crash is not all that different.

 The earliest use of EDRs in road vehicles dates to the early 1980s when the tachograph was first introduced into commercial heavy vehicles.
 Heavy vehicle EDRs focused on engine and braking data, amongst others.
-Passenger vehicle manufacturers developed their own EDRs for engine data but with the growing demand for occupant protection and safety, focus was placed upon supplemental restraint systems (SRS), which includes airbags.
+Passenger vehicle manufacturers developed their own EDRs for engine data but with the growing demand for occupant protection and safety, focus was placed on supplemental restraint systems (SRS), which include airbags.

 Modern passenger vehicles comprise complex electronic control systems and data communication networks.
 Thousands of messages and data elements are transmitted throughout the vast array of wiring, connectors, and "black box" modules, which translate commands from the vehicle operator into the actions taken by the vehicle to get you to your destination safely.
 The airbag control module is just one of these "black box" items whose responsibility it is to sense the magnitude of a crash event, predict the level of injury likely to be inflicted upon the vehicle occupants, and, if necessary, deploy airbags with intent to minimize the risk of serious injury to the head, neck, and chest of occupants as far as possible.
 To make matters more difficult, the airbag control module must complete all of this in about one-fifth of the time it would take you to blink an eye.